morizotter/TextViewAutoresizeSample/README.md

 - Using UIStoryboard and AutoLayout
 - Using ARC

-## Resize TextView with Keyboard size
+## Resize TextView according to Keyboard size

 You may think that the input field - UITextView - sometimes behind the keyboard, or you want automatically change the size of text view according the states - inputing or viewing.
 At that time, this sample project maybe help you.